PGA CHAMPIONS TOUR PROFESSIONAL

 Ken was introduced to our putting instruments at a PGA event.
 After putting a few strokes he decided to put it into play, a VERY RARE occurrence.
 He had 20 birdies in the event and has played Sacks Parente ever since.

 Ken plays our Series 66 and Series 66i and can be seen playing our Series 54MH VA on certain occassions where the greens aren’t up to par.
 He plays our standard Tour GS shaft and our pistol grip.

-This putter was developed for professionals by Sacks Parente Golf and Ken’s help throughout the 2019/20 PGA Champions Tour seasons.
+The Series 66 putter was developed for professionals by Sacks Parente Golf and with Ken’s help throughout the 2019 PGA Champions Tour season.

 Long considered one of the nicest people on any tour, Ken has competed over 500 times during his career.
-Currently he is playing on the PGA Champions Tour where in his rookie season he had 5 top 10’s a tie for 2nd and finished the season 3rd in overall putting with his Sacks Parente.
+He won the PGA Travelers Championship in 2013 and currently plays on the PGA Champions Tour where in his rookie season he had 5 top 10’s a tie for 2nd and finished the season 3rd in overall putting with his Sacks Parente.

 Birthplace – Palm City, Florida

 Inducted into the Henderson State University, Reddie Hall of Honor.